If there’s a topic that has been discussed in online forums since time immemorial, it has to be Acceptance Criteria.

 What is Acceptance Criteria?

-Acceptance Criteria is the set of predefined conditions that must be fulfilled to ensure that the user story is complete.
+Acceptance Criteria is the set of predefined conditions that must be fulfilled to ensure that the user story

 So, what is the user story?